About Seasonal Affective Disorder (SAD)

 Treatment for SAD usually involves medication combined with light therapy.
 Light therapy is exposure to high intensity bright lights, typically referred to as light or sun boxes.
 An individual spends a period of time each day exposed to this light, and treatment can last from 30 minutes to 2 hours per day.
 Many of these light boxes are portable and can be placed on a desk or table in the work environment.

 Seasonal Affective Disorder (SAD) and the Americans with Disabilities Act

 The ADA does not contain a list of medical conditions that constitute disabilities.
 Instead, the ADA has a general definition of disability that each person must meet.
 A person has a disability if he/she has a physical or mental impairment that substantially limits one or more major life activities, a record of such an impairment, or is regarded as having an impairment.
 For more information about how to determine whether a person has a disability under the ADA, see How to Determine Whether a Person Has a Disability under the Americans with Disabilities Act Amendments Act (ADAAA).

 Accommodating Employees with Seasonal Affective Disorder (SAD)

 People with seasonal affective disorder may develop some of the limitations discussed below, but seldom develop all of them.
 Also, the degree of limitation will vary among individuals.
-Be aware that not all people with arthritis will need accommodations to perform their jobs and many others may only need a few accommodations.
+Be aware that not all people with SAD will need accommodations to perform their jobs and many others may only need a few accommodations.
 The following is only a sample of the possibilities available.
 Numerous other accommodation solutions may exist.